oVirt/ovirt-site/source/feature/template-versions.html.md

 <!-- -->

 *   On version update:
-    -   find all stateless vms created from the template (and marked for auto update? [see open issues])
+    -   find all stateless vms created from the template that use 'latest' version
     -   recreate them, keeping: ID, name, description, cluster, comment, stateless flag
-    -   find all vm-pools that are using the template
+    -   find all vm-pools that are using the template with 'latest' version
     -   recreate all down vms
     -   for each vm that moves to down, if there is a new version, recreate it